siripiripiri/JavaChips/README.md

 - **React 18**: For building the user interface.
 - **Firebase**: For authentication and database storage.
 - **Bootstrap**: For responsive and sleek UI design.
-- **Gemma LLM**: For advanced natural language processing and AI-driven health assessments.
+- **LLAMA-2 LLM**: For advanced natural language processing and AI-driven health assessments.